 - Scroll to the plugin you want to disable.
 Click on it.

 - Toggle off Ask First to disable Plug-ins in your Chrome.

 Method 6: Turn off AdBlock on Chrome

-If you are using Chrome AdBlock version, uninstall it.
-Chrome AdBlock prevents ads over the web but can sometimes interfere with loading of web videos.
+If you are using the Chrome AdBlock version, uninstall it.
+Chrome AdBlock prevents ads over the web but can sometimes interfere with the loading of web videos.

 Steps to uninstall Chrome Adblock